carlocrza/website/index.md

 ---
 Greetings!
 I'm a recent Computer Science + Data Science graduate from UC Berkeley.

-During my undergraduate years I was a undergrad student instructor (uGSI) for Berkeley's Data Structures course (CS61B) and upper div Algorithms course (CS170).
+During my undergrad years I was an undergraduate student instructor (uGSI) for Berkeley's Data Structures course (CS61B) and upper div Algorithms course (CS170).
 You can find most of my teaching materials under [Teaching](/teaching).

 I'm passionate about CS education and fascinated by how social patterns influence technological progress.